openml/openml-docker-dev/readme.md

       - PYTHONUNBUFFERED=1
 ````
 - Please make sure you rebuild the openml.org docker image if you make any changes to these configuration files using:
-  This will  make sure the react image is re-built:
+  This will  make sure the react image is re-built (Don't do this before the first docker-compose up):
 ```
 cd openml.org
 docker build -t openml-docker -f Dockerfile .